 Send: The T38FaxMaxDatagram attribute MUST be included.
-The value indicated MUST NOT be less than 160 bytes.
-This is based on 40ms packetization period and a 14,400 bps data rate.
-It includes the UDPTL datagram without the IP and UDP headers.

-Receive: Endpoints MUST NOT send a datagram larger than that specified in the
+The value indicated MUST be in the range of 152 to 160 bytes for a 14.4 kb/s Group 3 transmission and 346 to 360 bytes for a 33.6kb/s Super Group 3 transmission to allow a remote T.38 device to transmit using a 40ms packetization period and a redundancy level of 1.
+The value indicated includes the UDPTL datagram without the IP and UDP headers.
+Receive: Endpoints MUST NOT send a datagram larger than that specified in the T38FaxMaxDatagram attribute.

-T38FaxMaxDatagram attribute.
 Prior to sending any T.38 datagram, the endpoint MUST ensure that is within the limits defined by this attribute.
 If the specified T38FaxMaxDatagram value is too small to support redundancy for a given datagram, but sufficient to support T.38 without redundancy, then the endpoint MUST send that T.38 datagram without redundancy.
-If the value is too small to allow the datagram to be sent without redundancy, the endpoint MUST NOT send the T.38 datagram and the command MUST be rejected (error code 415 -

-Unsupported Media Type).
+If the value is too small to allow the datagram to be sent without redundancy, the endpoint MUST NOT send the T.38 datagram and the command MUST be rejected (error code 415 - Unsupported Media Type).